Jabba-The-Gut/HSLU/README.md

 # HSLU OOP

-Central personal repository for all Java-Excercises done in the Module OOP at HSLU.
+Central personal repository for all Java-Excercises done in the Module OOP at HSLU I.